Kavya2905/Tweet-Sentiment-Analysis/README.md

 # Tweet-Sentiment-Analysis

-Sentiment analysis using tweets on different topics.
+Sentiment analysis using tweets on different topics using Natural Language Processing (NLP).